terreng/simple-web-server/howTo/custom scripts.md

-<h1>How to use Server Side POST</h1>
+<h1>How to use custom scripts</h1>
 <br>
 <h2>How it works</h2>
 <br>
-<p>Perform a post request towards a js file, This js file will be checked for a key (Security) and with the correct key, the document will temporarily append the script and will execute the requested script</h2>
+<p>Perform a post/get request towards a js file, This js file will be checked for a key (Security) and with the correct key, the document will temporarily append the script and will execute the requested script</h2>
 <br>
 <p>As a security feature, you must have the request path and a key programed in a wsc.htaccess file and in the js file.</p>
 <p>The file name does not need to end with .js  The extension can be anything you want as the extension does not matter and will not be checked</p>